 Finance, far-ﬂung outposts benefit from a single source of truth

-INTO chose Adaptive Planning by working with Adaptive Insights’ partner, Clear Plan, who helped INTO’s key decision makers see the considerable value of the solution and its integration capabilities with INTO’s existing MIS system.
+INTO chose Adaptive Insights by working with Adaptive Insights’ partner, Clear Plan, who helped INTO’s key decision makers see the considerable value of the solution and its integration capabilities with INTO’s existing MIS system.

-It didn’t take long for INTO’s finance team to realize the transformative potential of Adaptive Planning.
+It didn’t take long for INTO’s finance team to realize the transformative potential of Adaptive Insights.
 Scores of spreadsheets are now consolidated with financial data in one report, representing a single source of truth.
 Version control and errors have been largely eliminated, vastly improving productivity of the finance team.
 Meanwhile, dashboard capabilities allow key business stakeholders to access data in real time.

 “We can now not only rely on the information being accurate and always in the same place, but we can administer and control the numbers from afar,” said Chris Wright, group reporting analyst at INTO.
 “This is particularly important when virtually every joint venture – university and student support in each country – is completely different and has their own budget and objectives.”